 Plan carefully for attendee information

-Before you start designing the badge, make sure you know exactly what information you want to include and where you want it on the badge.
+Before you start designing the badge, make sure you know exactly what information you want to include and where you want to position it on the badge.
 Since printers only print in black or gray, the parts of the badge that will have attendee information should have a lighter background.
-As an example, the badge from our friends at Sakura-Con (pictured above) has a large light patch for the attendee information.
+As an example, the badge from our friends at Sakura-Con (pictured above) has a large light patch for attendee information.

 Use CMYK colors

 If you create your badge file in RGB, proofs you receive from your badge vendor may be deceptively vibrant.
-Because of printing limitations, the final printed product won’t appear the same as the proof unless you design in CMYK.
+Because of printing limitations, the final printed product may not appear the same as the proof unless you design in CMYK.

 Be aware of template safe zones

-When you fill out the custom badge request form, you receive a .ai template you'll use to design your badge.
-Templates include a blue “safe zone” around the edge of the template.
-If a design element goes outside that line, elements may be cut off in printing.
+Most vendors will provide you with a .ai badge template.
+Templates often include a “safe zone” around the edge of the template.
+Any design elements placed outside that line may be cut off in printing.

 Embed objects and images in the .ai file

-We require that badge images use the .ai format.
-So your badge prints at the best possible resolution, make sure to embed images and objects in the file.
+To ensure your badge prints at the best possible resolution, make sure to embed images and objects in the design file.
 This also ensures that component images aren't lost.
 Images should be at least 300dpi for the best results.